Multicarrier Rate-Splitting Multiple Access: Superiority of OFDM-RSMA over OFDMA and OFDM-NOMA: Proposed OFDM-RSMA Scheme

 The average received power at the $n$-th subcarrier of $\mathbf{r}_{c,k}$, $T_{c,k,n} \triangleq \mathsf{E} \left\{ \vert {(\mathbf{r}_{c,k})}_n \vert^2 \right\}$, is written as:

 with

-where the matrix in (\ref{eq:intendedCommonSignal}) denotes the energy leaking from the $n$-th subcarrier of the common stream to the other \ac{OFDM} subcarriers after passing through the \ac{LTV} channel.
-The \ac{ICI} on the $n$-th subcarrier caused by the energy leakage from the common stream on all subcarriers except the $n$-th subcarrier is written in (\ref{eq:ICISignal}).
+where the matrix in (\ref{eq:intendedCommonSignal}) denotes the energy on all OFDM subcarriers resulting from the transmission on $n$-th subcarrier of the common stream after passing through the LTV channel.
+The ICI on the $n$-th subcarrier caused by the energy leakage from the common stream on all subcarriers except the $n$-th subcarrier is written in (\ref{eq:ICISignal}).
 Lastly, interference due to all private streams is expressed in (\ref{eq:MUISignal}).
 After the common stream is demodulated at user-$k$, it is reconstructed and subtracted from the received signal.
-Then, \ac{FFT} matrix succeeding \ac{CP} removal matrix is applied to the remaining signal in order to demodulate the intended private stream for user-$k$ as follows:
+Then, FFT matrix succeeding CP removal matrix is applied to the remaining signal in order to demodulate the intended private stream for user-$k$ as follows:

 The average received power at the $n$-th subcarrier of $\mathbf{r}_{k}$, $T_{k,n} \triangleq \mathsf{E} \left\{ \left\vert {(\mathbf{r}_{k})}_n \right \vert^2 \right\}$, can be written as:

 with